-Paul, owner of Safety Solutions Academy, works with many new shooters at his Cleveland-area school.
-While all of the professional gun writers wanted to know how the gun fit them, Paul wanted to know how the gun fit Donna.
+Paul, the owner of Safety Solutions Academy, works with many new shooters at his Cleveland-area school.
+While all of the professional gun writers wanted to know how the gun fits them, Paul wanted to know how the gun fit Donna.
 After all, it is people like Donna that buy the majority of the company’s guns.

 After discovering that Donna had never shot a gun before, Paul sought and received permission from Glock to pull her from her culinary duties and take her on the range.
 The experience and feedback Donna provided illustrated the exact reason why the Austrian pistol maker created the G43.

 After taking care of some administrative issues, Paul walked Donna through the basic handling of the pistol.
 According to Donna, Paul established a level of comfort with shooting that no one else had ever done.
 Under Paul’s close watch, Donna began pulling the trigger and fired her first shots.

 Donna’s grin was as wide as it was infectious.
 Seeing her fears about shooting wash away while a sense of accomplishment and empowerment swept in like an unstoppable tide was truly inspiring.

 After we were off the range and the adrenaline rush had subsided, Donna made a number of observations about the gun and her first shooting experience.